SACH01in/CARA_static_ecommerce_website/readme.md

 ![Product listing Screenshot](./img/website%20pages/product%20listing%20page.png)

-*Above: Example of the product listing page layout with featured products and navigation.*
+*Above: Example of the product listing page layout with featured products with image and some details also having a shop button.*

 ### Product Detail Page (`product-detail.html`)
 - Displays detailed information about a selected product.